ixias/web-thing/README.md

 # web-thing

+A library used for describing and displaying the prototypical, contextual and attributional connections of content nodes.
-A simple PHP-based content management tool with authentication (using mySQL db)
+With a simple sample content management tool including authentication